hd3vC0/APOD-Swift/README.md

-# 🚀 APOD-SoyYO-Swift 🚀
+# 🚀 APOD-Swift 🚀
-Prueba técnica
+Astronomy Picture of the Day

 # Dependencias:
 - [Cocoapods](https://guides.cocoapods.org/using/getting-started.html)